Tessa has been a confirmed INTJ woman for more than 40 years. She is also the author of 'The INTJ Woman - A Rare and Lovely Lady.

 This is the first time I heard of such a category in psychology.
 It is very interesting and informative.
 I wish I had friends from this category:)

-Deborah Reno from First Wyoming, then THE WORLD on January 18, 2016:
+Deborah Demander from First Wyoming, then THE WORLD on January 18, 2016:

 Interesting observations.
 I know several women who would fall into this category.
 And they are truly caring people.